DanielCiccC/DanielCiccC.github.io/COMP3506/notes/textbook_wk4.md

 - The elements are strings, and the string naturally have different lengths
 - Python could attempt to reserve enough space to hold the maximum string length, but that would be wasteful

-Instead, Python represents a list or ruple instance using an internal storage mechanism as an array of object ***references***.
+Instead, Python represents a list or tuple instance using an internal storage mechanism as an array of object ***references***.

 ![Alt text](assets/IMG25.PNG)